Belike/migration-c7-to-c8/README.md

 Tooling:
 Modeler Plugin to convert BPMN models has been used ( https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/modeler-plugin-7-to-8-converter )

+Slides:
+Slides to the Community Day talk can be found here: https://tinyurl.com/SlidesCommunityDay

 Versions used in this project:

 Camunda Spring Boot Starter in 7.18.0